AgileVentures/av-static-website/source/blog_articles/2017-09-14-av-ecosystem-review-clearing-waffle.html.markdown

    5c998b01..7309fb7d  staging -> staging
 ```

-So I'll souble check on my proposed changes to the Premium page in the marketing meeting today.
-I've managed a little run down the "in progress" tickets checking in with what others are doing, and given that all the other changes to Premium pages are dependent on feedback on the currently proposed change to the Premium page, I think I can allow myself to take a stab at the "multiple source repositiory" ticket:
+So I'll double check on my proposed changes to the Premium page in the marketing meeting today.
+I've managed a little run down the "in progress" tickets, checking in with what others are doing, and given that all the other changes to Premium pages are dependent on feedback on the currently proposed change to the Premium page, I think I can allow myself to take a stab at the "multiple source repositiory" ticket:

 https://github.com/AgileVentures/WebsiteOne/issues/761